humdrum-tools/humdrum-documentation/tool/scramble/index.md

 ### DESCRIPTION

-The **scramble** command can be used to randomize either the order of Humdrum data records or the arrangement of data tokens within each data record.
-The **scramble** command is useful for generating control data when testing contextual relationships between signifiers.
+The <span class="tool">scramble</span> command can be used to randomize either the order of Humdrum data records or the arrangement of data tokens within each data record.
+The <span class="tool">scramble</span> command is useful for generating control data when testing contextual relationships between signifiers.

 Two modes of operation are supported according to whether the **-r**